 - a large increase in acne

-- To lower the risk of transfer of testosterone gel 1% from your body to others, you should follow these important instructions:
+To lower the risk of transfer of Testosterone Gel from your body to others, you should follow these important instructions:

-○ Apply Testosterone Gel 1% only to areas that will be covered by a short sleeve T-shirt.
-These areas are your shoulders and upper arms, or stomach area (abdomen), or shoulders, upper arms and stomach area.
+- Apply Testosterone Gel only to the areas of your shoulders and upper arms that will be covered by a short sleeve T-shirt.

-○ Wash your hands right away with soap and water after applying Testosterone Gel 1%.
+- Wash your hands right away with soap and water after applying Testosterone Gel.

-○ If a woman or child makes contact with the testosterone gel 1% application area, that area on the woman or child should be washed well with soap and water right away.
+- If a woman or child makes contact with the Testosterone Gel application area, that area on the woman or child should be washed well with soap and water right away.

-Your healthcare provider will test your blood before you start and while you are taking Testosterone Gel 1%.
+Your healthcare provider will test your blood before you start and while you use Testosterone Gel.

-It is not known if Testosterone Gel 1% is safe or effective to treat men who have low testosterone due to aging.
+It is not known if Testim is safe or effective to treat men who have low testosterone due to aging.

-It is not known if Testosterone Gel 1% is safe or effective in children younger than 18 years old.
-Improper use of Testosterone Gel 1% may affect bone growth in children.
+It is not known if Testosterone Gel is safe or effective in children younger than 18 years old.
+Improper use of testosterone in children may affect bone growth.

-Testosterone Gel 1% is a controlled substance (CIII) because it contains testosterone that can be a target for people who abuse prescription medicines.
-Keep your Testosterone Gel 1% in a safe place to protect it.
-Never give your Testosterone Gel 1% to anyone else, even if they have the same symptoms you have.
-Selling or giving away this medicine may harm others and is against the law.
+Testosterone Gel is a controlled substance (CIII) because it contains testosterone that can be a target for people who abuse prescription medicines.
+Keep your Testosterone Gel in a safe place to protect it.
+Never give your Testosterone Gel to anyone else, even if they have the same symptoms you have.
+Selling or giving away this medicine may harm others and it is against the law.